slatedocs/slate/source/index.html.md

 ## Selecting a Timestamp
 The **FX-ACCESS-TIMESTAMP** header MUST be number of seconds since Unix Epoch in UTC.
 Decimal values are allowed.

-Your timestamp must be within 30 seconds of the api service time or your request will be considered expired and rejected.
+Your timestamp must be within 30 seconds of the API service time or your request will be considered expired and rejected.

 # Get Trading Pairs

-Get the list of all trading pairs currently supported
+Get the list of all trading pairs currently supported.

 ## HTTP Request